artemvlasiuk/exchange-rate-calculator/README.md

 - The app includes separate input and select elements for each currency.
 - Users can input the amount to convert, and the conversion is recalculated based on the selected currencies.
-- The select dropdown includes at least three currencies: UAH, USD, and EUR.
+- The select dropdown includes all available currencies.
 - Conversion works both ways: changing the amount or currency in either input will automatically recalculate the corresponding value in the other input.

 ### Additional Features